How to Choose Between a Real or Fake Christmas Tree

 Different Types of Real Christmas Trees

 Popular Christmas trees include: Noble firs, Fraser firs, Douglas firs, Balsam firs, Colorado blue spruces, white spruces, Scotch pines, Eastern white pines, Eastern red cedars and Leyland cypresses.
-Find out more about each species with our guide to the 10 best real Christmas tree species.

 Where to Get a Real Christmas Tree